rep-movsd/cirkit/README.md

 Whenever I did any personal project with a UI, I cursed at the spaghetti code that was React, and the opaque nature of its architecture.

-I'd been thinking of "rolling my own" for a very long time, but only recently managed to crystallize a coherent design.

-Cirkit is designed with a very narrowed expectation for web design based on the idea that most web apps do not require the complex and hard to understand features that most popular frameworks provide.
-It is meant to make things as simple as needed, without just having complex technologies for the sake of it.

 Facebook had an entire video on how they fixed phantom message notifications with React, but many years later, we still see them.
 I put this down to the fact that the complexity of the frameworks internals is so high that it is impossible to understand all the edge cases and interactions that can happen.
 The fact that React code needs to be compiled in order to optimize away the re-rendering because no one can get it right, is something that anyone should find troubling.

+I finally decided to try rolling my own and started this project - the name is a play on the word "circuit" and the fact that it is a kit for building UIs.

+Cirkit is designed with a very narrowed expectation for web design, based on the premise that most web apps do not require the complex and hard to understand features that most popular frameworks provide.
+It is meant to make things as simple as needed, without sacrificing power or flexibility.

-We (meaning I and our dear friend ChatGPT) have hashed out a few opinionated ideas that guide the design of Cirkit, and followed our heart to get what I have here.
+We (meaning I and our dear friend ChatGPT) have hashed out a few opinionated ideas that guide the design of Cirkit, and followed our hearts to get what I have here.

 ### Signals and Slots